Ron Ponder: Employment

-Awards/recognition
+Awards and recognition

 Ponder received the Smithsonian Award for Technology Excellence, the Carnegie Mellon Award for Innovative Technology and the Stevie Award for Technology Innovation.

 He was also part of the leadership team at Federal Express to be awarded the first Baldridge Award to a services company.
 During his tenure at AT&T, he supported the work that led to AT&T receiving two Baldridge Awards.
 The Deming Quality Award was also awarded to the Global Network Group under his leadership at AT&T during the same time period.

 In 1995, CIO Magazine published a 10th-anniversary issue "Decade of the CIO" and named Ponder as one of the 12 most influential technology executives of the past decade.